Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 ### Read Strategy

 By default, Valkey GLIDE directs read commands to the primary node that owns a specific slot.
-For applications that prioritize read throughput and can tolerate possibly stale data, GLIDE for Redis provides the flexibility to route reads to replica nodes.
+For applications that prioritize read throughput and can tolerate possibly stale data, Valkey GLIDE provides the flexibility to route reads to replica nodes.

-GLIDE for Redis provides support for next read strategies, allowing you to choose the one that best fits your specific use case.
+Valkey GLIDE provides support for next read strategies, allowing you to choose the one that best fits your specific use case.

 |Strategy	|Description	|
 |---	|---	|